chapdel/fmc/docs/installation/in-an-existing-laravel-app.md

         'email_list' => \Spatie\Mailcoach\Domain\Audience\Models\EmailList::class,

         /*
-         * The model you want to use as a EmailList model.
+         * The model you want to use as a Send model.
 It needs to be or
          * extend the `Spatie\Mailcoach\Domain\Shared\Models\Send::class`
          * model.
          */